kytulendu/rra-krr/rrowl.md

 **Notes:**

-- The looks of his “true” form was heavy inspired by Elias Ainsworth from Ancient Magus Bride by Kore Yamazaki, various art from [abz-j-harding](https://www.deviantart.com/abz-j-harding), Sammael the Desolate One from Hell Boy (2004) movie and numerous being out there.
+- His “true” form was heavy inspired by Wendigo from Native American folklore, Elias Ainsworth from Ancient Magus Bride by Kore Yamazaki, various art from [abz-j-harding](https://www.deviantart.com/abz-j-harding), Sammael the Desolate One from Hell Boy (2004) movie and numerous being out there.
-- Smilodon/Rra-krr is a not so generic space cat, they are inspired mostly by [Kzinti](https://en.wikipedia.org/wiki/Kzin) from Larry Niven’s Known Space series and [Charr](https://wiki.guildwars2.com/wiki/Charr) from Guild Wars 2 by ArenaNet.
+- Smilodon/Rra-krr is a not so generic space cat, they are heavy inspired by [Kzinti](https://en.wikipedia.org/wiki/Kzin) from Larry Niven’s Known Space series and [Charr](https://wiki.guildwars2.com/wiki/Charr) from Guild Wars 2 by ArenaNet.
 Some words of Rra-krr language are shamelessly borrow from Kzints'utng (Kzinti language).
 - Like Felidae, their distance relative on Earth, the Rra-krr have about 3 or 4 times superior sense of smell than human, this further supplemented by the presence of vomeronasal organ in the roof of their mouth.
 The Rra-krr are partially nocturnal.
 They have excellent night vision as their eyes have Tapetum lucidum that reflect light back through the retina, which give their eyes a distinctive shine.
 As a result, their eyes is about 6-7 times more light sensitive than Human.
 The Rra-krr can see in visible light, near infrared (up to 800 nm) and UVA (315-400 nm) spectrum.
-Their eyes have more rod cells than cone cells and could see in near total darkness as very rough shape in shade of gray, this result they have weird color vision (see as kind of desaturated version of image).
+Their eyes have more rod cells than cone cells, this result they have have good vision in low light environment but with a side effect of weird color vision (see as kind of desaturated version of image).
 Their eyes also have Nictitating membrane.
 Their ears can hear the sound as human do and up to ultrasonic range.
 The Rra-krr have 3 fingers with opposable thumb and their claws are also retractable.
 Their tongue are also covered with tiny barbs.
 - The Rra-krr have low tolerance in many type of Earth’s drugs - such as some type of antibiotics like acetaminophen (Paracetamol), some type of sedative and some food that eatable by Human - such as chocolate, plant species in the Allium genius - onions, scallion, shallot and garlic can be poisonous for them if ingest in large amount.
 - Unlike the Human, who use base-10 number system (numbers from 0-9), The Rra-krr use base-8 number system (numbers from 0-7).
-- A day in Rra-krr homeworld is about 1 hours longer than earth’s day, a year in Rra-krr is about xxx days compared to earth’s year.

-`Todo: Add Rra-krr's home world and other informations`
+`Todo: Add Rra-krr's home world and other informations. high oxygen atmosphere, megafauna, ~1.2 times Earth gravity, dangerous wildlife, half of the land are forest`

 - The Ancient are very advanced race who have a galaxy wide empire.
 They mysteriously disappear around 300,000-100,000 years ago and leave their legacy across the galaxy, such as The Ancient's Knowledge Repository Puzzle that given to two of their up-lifted race (as know of to date), ruins of their civilization, many technology and artifact that still working to this date.
 Which I also ~~steal~~ borrow the idea from Star Gate... :P
 - The Slaver is a race with immerse psychic power that use their psychic ability to enslave lesser races, they use them to build their civilization as they see fit for worst of worst things against their will, even farm sentience races and use them as food source by mind control them to be willing to be eaten alive by The Slaver.
 They are kinda dump as they relied on their slave to do anything for them.
 Around 66 millions years ago they are at war with The Ancient, that result in galaxy wide conflict and many of potential lifeforms and advanced races went extinct in the process.
 In the end, they lose the war with The Ancient and went extinct.
 They are ~~inspired from~~ the Thrint from Larry Niven’s Known Space series.
-- The Derggonian, like the name suggest, they are dragon... yes, dragon! in space!!! (yeah, I'm so creative with the name :P) They are the most advanced race in the known, their technology and their understanding of physics surpass every races in explored space, to the point that their technology is almost indistinguishable from magic... (or did they actually have magic?) ~~They also have bad habit of hording gold and shiny things.~~ Not much known about their home world, lets alone the location of their home world as they like to keep it secret.
+- The Drakor, like the name suggest, they are dragon... yes, dragon! in space!!! (yeah, I'm so creative with the name :P) They are the most advanced race in the known, their technology and their understanding of physics surpass every races in explored space, to the point that their technology is almost indistinguishable from magic... (or did they actually have magic?) ~~They also have bad habit of hording gold and shiny things.~~ Not much known about their home world, lets alone the location of their home world as they like to keep it secret.
 Some think it was some where in un-explored space in Milky Way galaxy, while some think their home world lay in another galaxy.
-As in the case like The Rra-krr, The Derggonian was also uplifted by The Ancient a long times ago, and they also possess The Ancient's Knowledge Repository Puzzle just like the Rra-krr.
+As in the case like The Rra-krr, The Drakor was also uplifted by The Ancient a long times ago, and they also possess The Ancient's Knowledge Repository Puzzle just like the Rra-krr.
 - The Ancient's Knowledge Repository Puzzle or AKRP for short is an artifact left by The Ancient for their uplifted races, like the Monolith from Arthur C. Clarke's Space Odyssey series, it function as an observer (before they mysteriously disappear around 300,000-100,000 years ago) and influence the uplifted races toward technological progress and space travel.
 It made of an unknown material, have unknown mass and was indestructible as there is some kind of force field protect it against any damage and analysis.
 The force field was so advanced that it was unknown to current physics.
-Even The Derggonian, the most advanced race in explored space was unable to understand or analyse it.
+Even The Drakor, the most advanced race in the known was unable to understand or analyze it.
-Upon contact with any living being that it deem intelligent enough, it will emit light, sound, symbol, vibration, radio waves or any "sense" that a living being that touch it prefer in various patterns, to test if the living being is advanced enough to access it's repository.
-The lowest required depended on the species that The Ancient uplifted, such as the knowledge of advanced stone tools and animal domiciliation for the Rra-krr.
+Upon contact with any living being that it deem intelligent enough, it will emit light, sound, symbol, vibration, radio waves or any "sense" that a living being that touch it prefer in various patterns, including tests to measure if the living being is advanced enough to access it's repository.
+The lowest requirement depended on the species that The Ancient uplifted, such as the knowledge of advanced stone tools and animal domestication for the Rra-krr.
-There is a limitation of which knowledge the uplifted race can access with their current technological level, they can't access any topic that is above their technological level (and it not even mentioned on the accessible topics) as to advance their access, the uplifted race need to solve the puzzle that are mostly technological  in nature, with some ... (idk what that call) in the mix that the correct answer difference between the ... of the uplifted race determined by The AKRP.
+There is a limitation of which knowledge the uplifted race can access with their current technological level, they can't access any detailed topic that is above their technological level as to advance their access, the uplifted race need to solve the puzzle that are mostly technological in nature, with some philosophy in the mix that the answer are difference between the uplifted race determined by The Ancient and AKRP.
 Such as, one can't access fission energy topic while their technological level is at iron age for example.
 - And yes, that Nepeta-Leaves extract or Rra-krr’s mint tea is exactly a catnip delivered product.